There are so many good books to read regarding LDS issues. Here are some we especially liked:

 I'm (No Longer) a Mormon: a Confessional, by Regina Samuelson.
 Published in 2013 and available at Amazon.

-Tell it All: the Story of a Life’s Experience in Mormonism, by Fanny Stenhouse.
-Foreward by Harriet Beecher Stowe.
+Tell it All: the Story of a Life's Experience in Mormonism, by Fanny Stenhouse.
+Foreword by Harriet Beecher Stowe.
 Originally published in 1875, reprinted by Applewood Books, and available at Amazon.

-The Joseph Smith Egyptian Papyri: A Complete Editon, by Robert Ritner
+The Joseph Smith Egyptian Papyri: A Complete Edition, by Robert Ritner

 Summary: This book marks the publication of the first, full translation of the so-called Joseph Smith Egyptian papyri translated into English.
 These papyri comprise “The Breathing Permit of Hor,” “The Book of the Dead of Ta-Sherit-Min,” “The Book of the Dead Chapter 125 of Nefer-ir-nebu,” “The Book of the Dead of Amenhotep,” and “The Hypocephalus of Sheshonq,” as well as some loose fragments and patches.
 The papyri were acquired by members of the LDS Church in the 1830s in Kirtland, Ohio, and rediscovered in the mid-1960s in the Metropolitan Museum of Art in New York.
 They served as the basis for Joseph Smith's “Book of Abraham,” published in Nauvoo, Illinois, in 1842 and later canonized.